- If Outlook won't open in Windows 10 or 11, the likely cause if file corruption or corrupted profile.

 3.2 Delete the files from Microsoft Exchange

 - Go to Control Panel and select Mail.

-- When Mail window opens, select E-mail Accounts.
+- When the Mail window opens, select E-mail Accounts.

-- New Explorer window will open.
-Close Mail window and switch back to the Explorer window.
+- A new Explorer window will open.
+Close the Mail window and switch back to the Explorer window.
 Locate the data file and delete it.